slyphix/bingo/readme.md

 ## Bingo Board Generator (Web Edition)

+**Disclaimer:** I wrote this over the course of three days.
+The code base is a mess.

 This is a web version of [lazyguyy's bingo board generator](https://github.com/lazyguyy).
 I figured running a web browser is easier than compiling a LaTeX template.
 You can access a demo hosted by GitHub [right here](https://slyphix.github.io/bingo/).